dibyendumajumdar/dmr_c/README.md

 ## Using dmr_C as a JIT

-dmr_C has two alternative backend JIT engines, LLVM and NanoJIT.
+dmr_C has three alternative backend JIT engines, LLVM, OMRJIT and NanoJIT.
 The LLVM backend is better tested and has evolved from sparse-llvm tool that comes with Sparse.
-The NanoJIT backend is entirely new, has had little testing, and is also more limited in the features supported.
+The NanoJIT and OMRJIT backends are entirely new, have had less testing, and are also more limited in the features supported.

 ### Using the LLVM backend